naznin123/LARAVEL/README.md

-Coaching Management system
+Intelligence Tourist Guide
-This project is built by using  Laravel and SQL SERVER.
+This project is built by using nodejs and SQL SERVER.